SharkEyes-Dev/sharkeyes.go/README.md

 For advanced configurations, custom middleware implementations, and detailed integration guides, please visit our official documentation at https://docs.sharkeyes.dev
 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
 Developed by the **SharkEyes** team.